KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#3 (dynamic routing with parameters as props):

 You can use dynamic routing and pass the parameters you specified in router-link component into the page component props by using props:true flag inside the router/index.js appropriate route.

+## Tip#4 (How to get rid of hashtag inside the url):

+You can get rid of hashtag by using made: "history" property inside the new Router().
+This property somehow toggles the Browser's history.pushstate API to change URL without reloading the page.
+[I guess that I need to read about, sound intriguing]